huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Happiness comes from being grateful for what you already have.
 Being upset over what you don't have is to waste what you do have.
 Never let the things you want make you forget the things you have.
 Remember that what you now have was once among the things you only hoped for.
 Your life is already amazing, and it's lucky that you even exist and breathe right now.

-Don't let the pursuit of more stop you from enjoying what you already have.
+Don’t let the pursuit of more stop you from enjoying what you already have.
 Never let the quest for more distract you from the beauty of enough.
 Enough is enough.
 Moderation/Harmony is key.

-If you're going to pursue "more", remember to keep your life balanced, especially in terms of your health and relationships.
+If you’re going to pursue “more”, remember to keep your life balanced, especially in terms of your health and relationships.

 There is no such achievement you could possibly achieve that will make you any happier than you are right now—you are already as perfect as you are now.

 Life is only 4000 weeks long.
 Make the rest of your life the best of your life.
 Don't live the same year 75 times and call it a life.
 Inject some planned spontaneity and adventures into your days.
 Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very well might be.
 Every single thing you do today is something that your ninety-year-old self would wish they could go back and do.
 The good old days are happening RIGHT NOW.

 Smile often.
 Laugh more.
 A day without laughter is a day wasted.
 Be funny.
 Be playful.
 Be cheerful.
 Chill out.
-Don't panic.
+Don’t panic.
 Do not take things so seriously.
 Take a deep breath.
 Relax.
 Enjoy each moment in life.
 Let shit go.
 Choose to be happy.
-You can't wait until life isn't hard anymore, before you decide to be happy.
+You can't wait until life isn’t hard anymore, before you decide to be happy.
 You live longer once you realise that any time spent being unhappy is wasted.

 Be optimistic.
 Stop being afraid of what could go wrong, and start being positive about what could go right.
 Focus on the positives.

 Don't worry about bullshit and nonsense.
-Remember: If it's not gonna matter in 5 years, don't spend more than 5 minutes upset about it.
+Remember: If it’s not gonna matter in 5 years, don’t spend more than 5 minutes upset about it.
 Focus on the outcomes, not the obstacles.
 The outcome is the only option here.
 Never waste your precious time, energy, and attention.
 They are your ultimate currencies.
 Trade them wisely and carefully.

 Spend as much of your time as possible doing activities that will provide you with nostalgia in the future.
 Create stories that you will be excited to tell your kids about, and your grandchildren will love to hear someday.
 Live the truth you want your descendants to embrace.